nickwells/param.mod/README.md

 ## How to use the param package

-Define a ParamSet and populate it, then parse the command line arguments.
+Define a `param.PSet` and populate it, then parse the command line arguments.

 ```go
 var param1 int64